andreaskurth/memora-rs/README.md

     # this could be source code, Makefiles, or configuration files.
 Each input must be checked into
     # the Git repository.
 The list of inputs must be complete; that is, when none of the inputs
     # changes between two Git objects (e.g., a commit), the entire artifact is considered identical
     # for those two objects.
 One input may be used in more than one artifact.
+The path to the
+    # used `Memora.yml` manifest is an implicit input for every artifact.
     inputs:
       - a
       - b